France-ioi/algorea-devdoc/backend/dev-process.md

 - [ ] The changes must follow all the architecture decisions documents.
 - [ ] Commits should be atomic: only contain one thing.
 - [ ] All commit messages must be clear, stating which service or part they affect, why we want to change it, and explain the reason of the choices made.
+- [ ] Add a description of what the PR is about.
+- [ ] If you made choices in the implementation, describe the reason you made them and the alternatives you considered with a trade-off analysis: **list the PRO and CON of each alternative**.

 See [Architecture Decisions documents]({{ site.baseurl }}/backend/).

 ### When all the elements are checked, and all tests pass, you can ask for a review: